Top 10 Products To Solve Your Biggest Incontinence Problems

 5. Perineal Skin Wash

 Many incontinence companies have their own brand of skin wash designed for the genital area.
 These washes are gentle to the sensitive skin, yet tough enough to clean off urine and feces.
 Many of them are designed to need no rinsing, making it much easier to wash someone who cannot wash themselves or get into a tub or shower.
 Some of the washes are a cleanser and lotion in one, and some come pre-absorbed into a mitt or washcloth that a caregiver can use.
+If you want a more moisturizing solution, Convatec Aloe Vesta is a great no-rinse cleaner.

 6. Incontinence Products for Women and Men